kofigumbs/multi/README.md

 If the configuration file fails to decode for any reason, your Multi app will open to the preferences window, where you can fix any issues.

-## CLI variables
+## Using the CLI: `create-mac-app`

-You can create and update Multi apps entirely from the command-line with the included script: `create-mac-app`.
+You can create and update Multi apps entirely from the command-line with the included script.
+In fact, the Multi configuration UI just runs this script under-the-hood!
 The `create-mac-app` script takes its options as environment variables.
 For instance, here's how you'd create a bare-minimum app named `Test`: